Prem-ium/Spotify-Wrapped-365/README.md

 #### Replit (Optional, Recommended)
 1. Login/Create a [Replit](https://replit.com/) account and create a new Python repl.
-2. Setup .env within Replit's Secret tab & go through [Installation](#installation).
+2. Setup .env within Replit's Secret tab (set `KEEP_ALIVE` to True) & go through [Installation](#installation).
 Optionally, move all files out of folder for ease of navigation, replace empty/old main.py.
 3. Run the program and copy URL in the Flask webview.
 It should be something similar to:
 `https://{Name of Repl}.{Repl username}.repl.co/`
 4. Create an account on [Uptime Robot](https://uptimerobot.com/), Click 'Add New Monitor',HTTP monitor type, name the monitor anything you'd like, paste your copied link into URL, set interval to 5 minutes, timeout to 30 seconds, and create the monitor.